Our Environmental Book Project

 1. Marine Site Diagramming Project

-Participants team up with local environmental ecology experts / Cuban marine professionals to accurately diagram Cuba’s marine sites.
-Hand drawn maps record site topography, depth, landmarks and GPS coordinates.
+Experienced Participants (Divemasters and above) can team up with local environmental ecology experts / Cuban marine professionals to accurately diagram Cuba’s marine sites.
+Hand drawn maps record site topography, depth, and landmarks.
 These drawings are compiled and compared to serve as the basis to digitally re-create aquatic environmental maps for use in section 7 of our 2nd ecological book.

-Participants also engage in meaningful exchanges with private entrepreneurs about the social and cultural landscape in which they operate and their ecological effects.
+Participants also engage in meaningful exchanges with artists and private entrepreneurs about the social and cultural landscape in which they operate and their ecological effects.
+Travelers come alongside to support local community grassroots projects.

 4. Historical Feedback